 Multiple studies have tried to quantify the propensity of each VOC to produce O3 and derived the photochemical ozone creation potential (POCP) (Derwent et al., 2007; Hakami et al., 2004; Luecken and Mebust, 2008).
 The POCPs derived by Derwent et al. (2007) are used in this analysis as they were calculated under simulated north-western European conditions, which is most relevant in the UK context.
-In Derwent et al. (2007), a VOC POCP was defined as the ratio (multiplied by 100) of the increase in O3 due to increased emissions of the VOC simulated in a Lagrangian model along a trajectory traversing from central Europe to the UK, relative to the modelled increase in O3 from the same mass increase in emissions of ethene (the reference POCP VOC assigned a value of 100).
+In Derwent et al. (2007), a VOC POCP was defined as the ratio (multiplied by 100) of the increase in $O_3$ due to increased emissions of the VOC simulated in a Lagrangian model along a trajectory traversing from central Europe to the UK, relative to the modelled increase in $O_3$ from the same mass increase in emissions of ethene (the reference POCP VOC assigned a value of 100).
 Hourly VOC concentrations were multiplied by the corresponding POCPs to weight their potential to create O3.
 Diurnal variation of the weighted VOC concentrations at Chilbolton represents the extent of photochemical depletion that occurred in the southern England, and in turn leads to the regional O3 creation.
 It is acknowledged that part of the diurnal variation in VOC concentrations is due to changes in the boundary layer mixing depth.
 To eliminate this effect, hourly POCP-weighted VOC concentrations were normalised by the corresponding POCP-weighted ethane concentrations.
-Ethane was chosen because it has the second smallest POCP of the measured VOCs (Figure 12) and has previously been used to estimate photochemical loss of VOCs (Malley et al., 2015; Yates et al., 2010).
+Ethane was chosen because it has the second smallest POCP of the measured VOCs (Table 3) and has previously been used to estimate photochemical loss of VOCs (Malley et al., 2015; Yates et al., 2010).
 The VOC diurnal photochemical depletion is then calculated as the difference between the average POCPweighted VOC/ethane ratio at night (00:00 - 04:00) and in the afternoon (12:00 - 16:00).
 A positive value indicates daytime photochemical depletion of the VOC relative to ethane.
-The median of the VOC diurnal photochemical depletion for each month is summarised in Figure 13.
-The seasonal pattern of VOC diurnal photochemical depletion matches the seasonal pattern of regional O3 increment as observed in (Figure 14), i.e. largest VOC diurnal photochemical depletion and regional O3 increment in the summer months.
+The median of the VOC diurnal photochemical depletion for each month is summarised in Figure 12.
+The seasonal pattern of VOC diurnal photochemical depletion matches the seasonal pattern of regional O3 increment as observed in (Figure 11), i.e. largest VOC diurnal photochemical depletion and regional O3 increment in the summer months.
 The magnitude of the VOC diurnal photochemical depletion indicates relative contribution of each VOC to total VOC photochemical depletion, which in turn represents the relative contribution to the production of regional O3.

-Figure 15: Median of the diurnal VOC photochemical depletion at Chilbolton for each month in 2018.
+Figure 12: Median of the diurnal VOC photochemical depletion at Chilbolton for each month in 2019.

-To compare the relative contribution of each VOC to the regional O3 increment, Figure 16 shows the median VOC diurnal photochemical depletion values in descending order for the months when regional O3 increment was observed.
-Ethene consistently showed the largest contribution to regional O3 increment during these months.
-Meta + Para-Xylene, propene, propane and toluene also had similar contribution to the regional O3 creation and were comparatively larger than other VOC species.
-The result suggests that, of the measured VOCs, reduction in emission of ethene, Meta + Para-Xylene, propene, propane and toluene emissions would be most effective in reducing regional O3 increment.
+To compare the relative contribution of each VOC to the regional $O_3$ increment, Figure 13 shows the median VOC diurnal photochemical depletion values in descending order for the months when regional $O_3$ increment was observed.
+Mpxylene consistently showed the largest contribution to regional $O_3$ increment during these months.
+Ethene, toluene, nbutane, propane also had similar contribution to the regional $O_3$ creation and were comparatively larger than other VOC species.
+The result suggests that, of the measured VOCs, reduction in emission of ethene, Meta + Para-Xylene, nbutane, propane and toluene emissions would be most effective in reducing regional $O_3$ increment.

-Figure 17: Median of the VOC diurnal photochemical depletion at Chilbolton between May and September in 2018.
+Figure 13: Median of the VOC diurnal photochemical depletion at Chilbolton between May and September in 2019.
 Error bar indicates the 25 and 75% percentile of the VOC diurnal photochemical depletion for a that VOC in the relevant month.